danielfm/pydozeoff/src/pydozeoff/conf/slideshow_template/README.rst

 perfect fit, except for the one-big-fat-presentation-html thing and the lack of syntax highlighting.

 This is what I'm trying to solve with this project.
-So, in other words, pydoze is just a web-based presentation engine for programmers.
+So, in other words, pydozeoff is just a web-based presentation engine for programmers.

 :Author: Daniel Fernandes Martins <daniel@destaquenet.com>